niklasramo/palikka/README.md

 ###.Deferred()

 A constructor function that creates a deferred instance.
 The deferred is "thenable" and  Promises/A+ compliant.
-The deferred's API is based on jQuery's Deferred implementation.
+The API is based on jQuery's Deferred implementation and is Promises/A+ compatible.

 **Syntax**